ludopoli/FriendlyJs/readme.md

 ## What's FriendlyJs?

-Javascript clientside and nodejs library for making friendly URLs by stripping out non lating chars, as well as converting chars in different languages to their latin counterparts.
+Javascript clientside and nodejs library for making friendly URLs by stripping out non latin chars, as well as converting chars in different languages to their latin counterparts.

 Using it in a browser is quite simple: